jakubakarel/nogui/README.md

 # nogui
-noGui is an Eclipse plugin that handles
+noGui is an Eclipse plugin that handles mess in the code done by the SAPGUI...